 The Science of Simplicity: The Motto Of Lo fi Hip Hop

-If we want to use words to describe Lo-Fi Hip Hop, these would be sundry.
+If we want to use words to describe lo-fi Hip Hop, these would be sundry.
 Some will categorize this type of music as cozy, chill or relaxing.
 Others will prefer to use the words mellow, nostalgic or sad.
-Yet others will prefer to identify cheerful or happy emotions when listening to Lo-fi hip hop.
+Yet others will prefer to identify cheerful or happy emotions when listening to lo-fi hip-hop.
 Surely, it all depends on your musical taste and approach to the genre.
-However, everyone will agree on the fact that Lo-fi hip hop relies on simplicity rather than complexity.
+However, everyone will agree with the fact that lo-fi hip hop relies on simplicity rather than complexity.

 Well-known tracks in the sub-genre will often make use of one sampled part of a song or track which is repeated and on which the producer will apply various effects.
 The goal will be to achieve a certain groove which will trigger the listener’s interest.
 Additionally, the initial sample is often accompanied by a simple hip-hop beat and some white noise or vinyl cracks.
 What makes this type of music addictive for the listener is that he doesn’t have to overanalyze the track due to the song’s few elements.
 Whilst the producer’s community heavily criticizes the genre for how “lazy” it is, it can be an extremely powerful and well-thought genre that entertains the human mind in more than one ways.

 “What makes this type of music addictive for the listener is that he doesn’t have to overanalyze the track due to the song’s few elements.”